Wisbech Castle: 19th century

 The will of Chas.
-Boucher, Esq., (died December 1865 aged 82) of Wisbech, father of the late Charles Boucher was reported in the press on 10 August 1866.

-Miss Harman is still running the school on the site in 1886.
+Boucher, Esq., (died December 1865 aged 82) of Wisbech, father of Charles Boucher, was reported in the press on 10 August 1866.
+Harman was still running the school on the site in 1886.

-By 1888 Mr Bradley appears to be in residence as the press reports 'an interesting gathering of archaeologists and others, including many members of Wisbech Natural History Society, to view the Castle grounds and vaults, by invitation of Mr. F. W. Bradley, who conducted the party over the premises.'
+By 1888, F. W. Bradley was in residence, as the press reports "an interesting gathering of archaeologists and others, including many members of Wisbech Natural History Society, to view The Castle grounds and vaults, by invitation of Mr. F. W. Bradley, who conducted the party over the premises."